donny444/soft-power/README.md

 ## Description

-This is practicing full-stack project of website about soft power concept which has details on thai soft power and its definition. using knowledge of routing, authentication, API and database CRUD.
+This is my practicing fullstack website about soft power concept which has details on Thai soft power and its definition.
+Using knowledge of routing, authentication, API and NoSQL database.

 ## Tech Stack